 But by bringing him to school even a few minutes earlier allowed him to settle in long before the chaos began.
 He also had his teacher’s attention before most of the children arrived, giving him a chance to feel more comfortable.

 If you sense your child is overwhelmed with the morning bustle, try dropping her off a few minutes earlier.
 Avoid the rush of children, and instead give her a chance to settle in, chat with her teacher, and adjust before everyone else arrives.

-Bonus tip: Getting to school earlier will be much easier if you wake up earlier as well.
-It’s never easy trying to get to school and work on top when you’re rushing out the house.
+Bonus tips: Getting to school earlier will be much easier if you wake up earlier as well.
+It’s never easy trying to get to school and work on time when you’re rushing out the house.
 Give yourself plenty of time to accommodate an earlier drop off.

-Better yet, have everything already prepared the night before so you avoid last-minute rushing.
+Better yet, have everything already prepared the night before to avoid last-minute rushing.
 Pack things like your lunches and work bags, and have clothes ready to go.

 5. Guide your child to her first activity

 Nothing can feel more awkward than standing in the middle of a room with no idea what to do next.
 But sometimes, that’s exactly what we do with our kids during drop off.
 And if your child is unfamiliar with the school’s routine, she might feel extra anxious not knowing what to do.